jeertmans/manim-tutorial/README.md

 *Why?* For multiple reasons:

 * Easier cross-platform installation.
-* Does not require to install OpenGL.
+* Does not require installing OpenGL.
 * Maintained by the community.
-Hence more stable accross time, meaning that your recently created code is more likely to still work in 2 years with Manim than with ManimGL.
+Hence, more stable accross time, meaning that your recently created code is more likely to still work in 2 years with Manim than with ManimGL.
 * Very good documentation, see [here](https://www.manim.community/).

 *Why not?* Reasons to prefer ManimGL: